brunoroque06/brunoroque06.github.io/_pages/chess.md

 This page contains chess references that I consider important.

+> On the chessboard lies and hypocrisy do not survive long.
+The creative combination lays bare the presumption of a lie; the merciless fact, culminating in a checkmate, contradicts the hypocrite. - Emanuel Lasker, Lasker's Manual of Chess

 ## References

 How to Reassess Your Chess: Chess Mastery Through Chess Imbalances, by Jeremy Silman, 2010.